dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 **Patch**:

-This section allows us to dynamically modify parts of the ACPI \(DSDT, SSDT, etc.\) via OpenCore.
-For us, we'll need a couple:
+This section allows us to dynamically modify parts of the ACPI (DSDT, SSDT, etc.) via OpenCore.
+For us, we'll need the following:

 * OSI rename
   * This is required when using SSDT-XOSI as we redirect all OSI calls to this SSDT, **this is not needed if you're using SSDT-GPIO**